-MODE (red): Switches the ECU between VIEW and PROGRAM modes or, when held for about a second, will capture the current reference value for the function the MT ECU is currently displaying, and jump to that reference point.
+MODE BUTTON (red): Switches the ECU between VIEW and PROGRAM modes or, when held for about a second, will capture the current reference value for the function currently being displayed, and jump to that reference point.

-REF (blue): The REF buttons are used to scroll through the settings available on each screen.
+REF BUTTON (blue): The REF buttons are used to

+scroll through the settings available on each screen.
 These buttons work the same way in either view or program mode.

-FUNC / ADJ (blue):
+FUNC / ADJ BUTTONS (blue):